Showing posts with label Atari Falcon. Show all posts

 Aesthetics

-I have already experienced the joys of what the Falcon can knock out thanks to Racer 2.
-Although some might look at this platformer and assume it's technically a humble, static-screen game - they are wrong.
-It looks gorgeous and I think Joska/Mun has done a brilliant job using a style that looks uniquely different to what I initially expected.
+Some might look at this platformer and assume it's technically a humble, static-screen game.
+Something that the ST/STe can handle?
+You're missing the point, you snob.
+The graphics are gorgeous and I think Joska/Mun has done a brilliant job using a style that looks uniquely different to what I initially expected.

-It begins with a nice intro describing the historical tale with text scrolling over the title screen image.
-What I loved was how it doesn't overlap the logo - a simple effect with excellent results.
-The game has a console feel thanks to smooth sprites, palettes, and design.
+It begins with an intro describing the historical tale with text scrolling over the title's image.
+What I loved was how it doesn't overlap the logo - a simple yet excellent effect.
+The game has a console feel with smooth sprites, palettes, and design.
 The level of detail is superb and I appreciated how each room has an individual feel.

 I won't spoil the surprise of the Game Over screen.
 It's dark.
 But it's superb!!

-Yes, it looks and sounds the business so let's celebrate this 32-bit coolness with even more screenshots...
+It looks and sounds the business so let's celebrate with even more screenshots...

 Otto from Berzerk is here, erm I think.
 He chases so use the platforms wisely to dodge him.